dnlbowers/jobs-a-gooden/TESTING.md

 ## Bugs and Fixes During the Development Process
+Below are a list of bugs and fixes found during the process of creating a feature.
+Further bugs can be found in JIRA as bug tickets.
+The Jira tickets are bugs found after the iteration including this feature was concluded because during the feature creation the bugs were missed completely.

 * Issue - On the epic  called "initial deployment"  the final user story was to deploy to heroku.
 When deploying I was getting an application error when loading the app on heroku.
 * Cause - Checking the logs via the heroku console I could see it was having issues when looking my .env file.
 This was purposely not a tracked file